cirello-io/runner/README.md

 runner is a very ugly and simple structured command executer that monitor file changes to trigger service restarts.

-Create a file name Procfile in the root of the project you want to run.
+Create a file name Procfile in the root of the project you want to run, and add the following content:

 	workdir: $GOPATH/src/github.com/example/go-app
 	observe: *.go *.js